lumeland/lume.land/cms/fields/custom_fields.md

 );
 ```

-The `init()` function will be executed the first time the component is inserted
+The `init()` function is executed the first time the component is inserted in
-in the DOM.
+the DOM.
 The following properties are also available:

-- **schema:** The options of the field (name, label, description, attributes,
+- **schema:** The field options (name, label, description, attributes, etc).
-  etc).
 - **value:** The field value.
 - **namePrefix:** The prefix of the name attribute.
 Any form element generated
   by the component **must have this prefix followed by a dot**.

-To create the percentage field:
+- **isNew:** It's `true` if we are creating a new element (instead of editing).

+As of version 0.12.2, this custom element need also the following properties:

+- `currentValue`: A property returning the current value of the field.
+It's used
+  to maintain the same value when the field is duplicated in the UI.
+- `update(schema, value)`: A function to update the field with a new state
+  coming from the backend after saving the data.
+For example, you might have a
+  field with the [`transform` option](./index.md#common-field-options) to
+  transform the value before saving it (like converting it to upper case).
+This
+  function allows to reflect this change in the UI.

+This is how our percentage field would looks:

 ```js
 customElements.define(